doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Tried some more problems on tuples in Python;  Carried on with  Vectors in C++.

 **Thoughts:**  A very challenging day.
 Learning how write a program is fine, but solving an problem takes much more than that.
 Still a lot of work to do, a long way to go.

+# 100 Days Of Code - Log

+### Day 4: May 29, 2020

+**Today's Progress**: Was stuck on Vectors in C++, the entire evening.

+**Thoughts:**  Totally drained today, and somehow, that's satisfying.
+Need to be more careful while coding.
+Silly mistakes are haunting me.